hai-ben/py_chess_bot/readme.md

         - **DONE** How the graph will be tracked
     - **DONE** Skeleton suite of unit tests from small_board and board tests
     - **DONE** Fill-in test-suites and fucntionality
-    - Basic engine should be able to at least generate 100k states per second before proceeding to bot building
+    - **DONE** Basic engine should be able to at least generate 100k states per second before proceeding to bot building *(This code is now able to generate 220k moves/s and visit 7.5k states/s)*

 - Train an extremely basic chess bot:
     - Prototype a game-playing framework, using basic strategies